The Next Revolution Won't Be In The Streets. It Will Be In Our Minds.

 If dissenters held out long enough the economy might even collapse, inviting people to rally around a new government and re-build from the ground up (Incidentally, this is what happened in Iceland after it refused to "save" itself by taking on more debt from bankers, and its economy has rebounded nicely and is doing better than its European neighbors).
 Punishing a few people who don't play along is a risk-free proposition for any government.
 But punishing large numbers of people is a completely different story, because the situation could unravel, and the punishers could easily find themselves out of power.

-When a large chunk of people decide not to do play along, those in government have to listen to them
+When a large chunk of people decide not to play along, their government is forced to listen to them

 But there could be a silver lining in the midst of this ugliness.
 A crisis like this could be a kind of "teaching moment" that inspires our leaders to change their ways.